Purpose and approach

 - We develop ESG toolkits based on the requirements of investors to strengthen delivery of their investment strategy.

 - We prepare individual ESG validation statements for portfolio packages and for investment managers to use with their investors.
+We do not offer investment advice.

 - We support government departments and regulators seeking to improve ESG accountability and transparency in business.